c# Error Register your Handlers with the Container [SOLVED!]

 var container = builder.Build();

-In this example, the EmailNotificationHandler class implements the INotificationHandler interface.
+In the example above, the EmailNotificationHandler class implements the INotificationHandler interface.
 The EmailNotificationHandler is then registered with Autofac using the As<INotificationHandler>() method, which specifies that it should be resolved whenever an INotificationHandler dependency is requested.

 Conditional Registration with Multiple Implementations: